Julius Rosenwald

-Julius Rosenwald (August 12, 1862 – January 6, 1932) was an American businessman and philanthropist.
-He is best known as a part-owner and leader of Sears, Roebuck and Company, and for establishing the Rosenwald Fund, which donated millions in matching funds to promote vocational or technical education.
-In 1919 he was appointed to the Chicago Commission on Race Relations.
-He was also the principal founder and backer for the Museum of Science and Industry in Chicago, to which he gave more than $5 million and served as president from 1927 to 1932.
+Julius Rosenwald (August 12, 1862 – January 6, 1932) was an American business executive and philanthropist.
+He was the long-time president and an owner of Sears, Roebuck and Company, a large and successful Chicago-based national retailer in the early 20th century.
+His Rosenwald Fund donated millions in matching funds to promote education.
+A Jewish American, in 1919 Rosenwald was appointed to the Chicago Commission on Race Relations.
+He was also the principal founder and benefactor of the Museum of Science and Industry, serving as president from 1927 to 1932.

 Early life

 Julius Rosenwald was born in 1862 to the clothier Samuel Rosenwald and his wife Augusta (Hammerslough), a Jewish immigrant couple from Germany.
+Julius Rosenwald was Samuel and Augusta’s second child to survive infancy.
 He was born and raised just a few blocks from Abraham Lincoln's residence in Springfield, Illinois, during Lincoln's presidency.
 In 2020, the house, formerly known as Lyon House, was renamed in his honor, and a plaque erected.

+Additionally, Samuel Rosenwald served as the president of the B’rith Sholom synagogue of the Springfield Hebrew Congregation, where Julius received a Jewish education and learned lifelong lessons to shape his values.

 By his sixteenth year, Rosenwald was apprenticed by his parents to his uncles in New York City to learn the clothing trades.
 While in New York, he befriended Henry Goldman and Henry Morgenthau Sr. With his younger brother Morris, Rosenwald started a clothing manufacturing company.
-They were ruined by a recession in 1885.

 Rosenwald had heard about other clothiers who had begun to manufacture clothing according to standardized sizes from data collected during the American Civil War.
 He decided to try the system but to move his manufacturing facility closer to the rural population that he anticipated would be his market.
 He and his brother moved to Chicago, Illinois.
-Once in Chicago, the Rosenwald brothers enlisted more help from a cousin, Julius Weil; together they founded Rosenwald and Weil Clothiers.

 Marriage and family

 In 1890, Rosenwald married Augusta "Gussie" Nusbaum, a daughter of a competing clothier.
 Together they had five children: Lessing J. Rosenwald, Adele (Rosenwald) Deutsch Levy, Edith (Rosenwald) Stern, Marion (Rosenwald) Ascoli―second wife of Italian American journalist Max Ascoli―and William Rosenwald.
-Their son Lessing Rosenwald became a prominent businessman, following his father in the chairmanship of Sears, Roebuck & Company (1932–1939).
+Their son, Lessing Rosenwald, became a prominent businessman, following his father in the chairmanship of Sears, Roebuck & Company (1932–1939).
 Edith married businessman Edgar B. Stern Sr.

 One of his grandchildren is Nina Rosenwald.
 Another was the Hollywood film producer Armand Deutsch, who believed that he was the intended target of the thrill killers Leopold and Loeb, who kidnapped and murdered his schoolmate Robert "Bobby" Franks on May 21, 1924.